wallymathieu/assertfail/_posts/2019-05-30-When-is-Go-a-nice-language.md

 - If you make a JVM language with goto people will start coding web apps in it.

 The comment was in a way prophetic since that's sort of what has happened with Go.
+In the sense that people started using what is essentially a low level language to write web applications.

 ## The good